BearMetalWeb/BearMetalWeb.github.io/docs/electronics/electrical-components.md

 ## RSL

-The Robot Signal Light (RSL) is a large orange light that displays the status of the robot.
+The RSL is a large orange light that displays the status of the robot.
 Solid means that the robot is powered on, but not enabled.
 Blinking means the robot is powered on and enabled.
 If the light is not on, the robot either doesn't have power or the RSL is not connected correctly.

 <img src="https://cdn.shopify.com/s/files/1/2572/4044/products/855BS-N10BL5_1000x1000_4c3f870e-fd17-4edb-9ba7-97bdd9be97c6_1024x1024.jpg?v=1531257333" alt="RSL" width="400"/>